Recoverable expense

 Some expenses vary from year to year for any variety of reasons.
 For instance, the cost of snow removal varies greatly on the weather.
 Others vary because they are multi-year expenses, like the repaving of the parking lot, which might only occur every ten years.
 To smooth out fluctuations in payments, leases may include a ceiling or floor, the maximum or minimum payments in any given period.
 Additionally, there may be a cap on payments that limits any period-to-period change, pushing back any overage to future periods, potentially forever.
 This is generally used to protect tenants from large one-off expenses like a roof collapse, the total expense of which may be more than can be borne even by all of the tenants together.

 To ease the calculations in cases where there may be hundreds of individual line items, it is common to group similar expenses into an expense group, in which case the recovery calculation can be carried out against the total instead of each item.
 A common example of this is the common area maintenance charges, or CAM, which includes cleaning and day-to-day expenses like changing lights.
-In US leases, it is common to group together CAM, property tax and insurance, in which case it is known as a "net-net-net" lease, or NNN lease, pronounced "triple-N".
+In US leases, it is common to group together CAM, property tax and insurance, in which case it is known as a "net-net-net" lease, or NNN lease, pronounced "triple-net".

 Another complication involved in recoverable expense calculations occurs due to changes in occupancy.
 If an item was being shared equally among tenants based on their area relative to the total building area, when an area is unoccupied that means the remaining tenant's combined payments will no longer cover the entire expense.
 In some cases this is reasonable; the tenants would not be expected to pay more property taxes if the landlord does not rent out all the units.
 However, in the case where expenses are ultimately a function of the leased area, like electricity bill where one would expect the amount to vary based on the number of tenants actually using power, the calculation may be grossed up by dividing the tenant's area by the occupied building area, not the total area.